FlagBrew/PKSM-Scripts/dev/node/README.md

 #### Instance Properties
 - `data` - the contents of the file
   - if the save is from a type that can be split, this may only be a portion of the original file -- either the current save data or the backup
-  - if the file could not be read, this will be an empty list
+  - if the file could not be read, this will be an empty Array
 - `version` - Save's version number
   - DP: 10, PT: 12, HGSS: 7
     - Diamond and Pearl share a version number because saves cannot be told apart by their contents alone